 Natural Treatment for Irritable Bowel Syndrome (IBS): Effective Remedies Explored

-To combat this issue, it’s crucial to maintain a healthy and balanced diet by incorporating foods rich in fiber, avoiding foods that trigger symptoms, and considering the use of probiotics to help restore a healthy balance of bacteria.
+To combat this issue, maintain a healthy and balanced diet by eating foods rich in protein, avoiding foods that trigger symptoms, and considering the use of probiotics to help restore a healthy balance of bacteria.

 Another factor to consider in IBS management is stress, as it can exacerbate symptoms.
 Finding ways to manage stress, such as through exercise and relaxation techniques, can help to alleviate the intensity and frequency of IBS symptoms.